-This paper attempts to examine the Indian Banking and Insurance sectors.
+This essay attempts to examine the Indian banking and insurance industries.
 This study's foundation is secondary data.
-The material is gathered from a variety of sources, including reports on the banking and insurance sectors, information issued by the IRDA and the RBI, pertinent statistical studies for numbers, and examination of previously published research papers on these sectors.
+The material is gathered from a variety of sources, including reports on the banking and insurance industries, information issued by the IRDA and the RBI, pertinent statistical studies for numbers, and examination of previously published research papers on these industries.